Margie Davenport, PhD

 My graduate work was focused on the use of prenatal exercise to promote cardiometabolic health in women diagnosed with, or at risk for gestational diabetes.
 This work led to the development of target heart rate zones for pregnant women which are included in current national and international guidelines for exercise.
 My postdoctoral fellowship investigated the impact of exercise on cerebrovascular function in older adults with a focus on post-menopausal women.

-Our Heart and Stroke Foundation of Canada and CFI-funded lab is equipped with state of the art tools for assessing maternal hemodynamics (e.g. peripheral and cerebral ultrasounds), neurovacular control (i.e. microneurography systems), and respiratory function.
-Our lab also includes a dedicated gym facilty for conducting exercise interventions and a biochemistry suite for biological sample collection and processing.
+Our Heart and Stroke Foundation of Canada and CFI-funded lab is equipped with state of the art tools for assessing maternal hemodynamics (e.g. peripheral and cerebral ultrasounds), fetal hemodynamics (i.e., fetal ultrasound), neurovacular control (i.e. microneurography systems), and respiratory function.
+We also have Actigraph's, ActivPALs and Equivitals to assess physical activity and physiological responses to free-living conditions.
+Our lab also includes a dedicated gym facility for conducting exercise (aerobic, resistance and yoga) interventions and a biochemistry suite for biological sample collection and processing (e.g., blood, urine and saliva).
+Our mobile cardiovascular research program is able to conduct studies both in the lab, but also at remote regions of the world (e.g., Everest Region of Nepal).

 Dr. Davenport is currently accepting applications for graduate (PhD and MSc) and post-graduate students.